-While ORCID iDs and the ORCID API can fit within any aspect of the research and scholarship lifecycle, repositories are an especially relevant area of interest for many organizations in the ORCID US Community.
+While ORCID iDs and the ORCID API can fit within any aspect of the research and scholarship lifecycle, repositories are an especially relevant area of interest for many organizations in the ORCID US Community, especially as the August 2022 White House Office of Science and Technical Policy (OSTP) memo on “Ensuring Free, Immediate, and Equitable Access to Federally Funded Research” confirms that ORCID iDs (digital persistent identifiers for individuals as specified by NSPM-33 Guidance) should be included in research outputs/repositories.

 ORCID provides technical infrastructure that can be used in repository systems to improve author identification and streamline workflows related to information about works (publications, pre-prints, presentations, etc.).
 Author name dis-ambiguation and accurate attribution has been a challenge across the entire research and scholarly communication landscape, but with authors increasingly using ORCID iDs to identify themselves, organizations have been able to leverage the ORCID API (application programming interface) within repository workflows to disambiguate authors and ensure that individuals receive the appropriate credit for their contributions.